Estimating customer impatience in a service system with unobserved balking: Abstract

 \section{Abstract}

 This paper studies a service system in which arriving customers are provided with information about the delay they will experience.
 Based on this information they decide to wait for service or to leave the system.
-The main objective is to estimate the customers' patience-level distribution and the corresponding potential arrival rate, using knowledge of the actual {queue-length} process only.
-The main complication, and distinguishing feature of our setup, lies in the fact that customers who decide not to join are {\it not} observed, but, remarkably, we manage to devise a procedure to estimate the load they would generate.
+Specifically, every customer has a patience threshold and they balk if the observed delay is above the threshold.
+The main objective is to estimate the parameters of the customers' patience-level distribution and the corresponding potential arrival rate, using knowledge of the actual queue-length process only.
+The main complication, and distinguishing feature of our setup, lies in the fact that customers who decide not to join are {\it not} observed, remarkably, we manage to devise a procedure to estimate the underlying patience and arrival rate parameters.

-We express our system in terms of a {multi-server queue with a Poisson stream of customers}, which allows us to evaluate the corresponding likelihood function.
-Estimating the unknown parameters relying on a maximum likelihood procedure, we prove strong consistency and derive the asymptotic distribution of the estimation error.
+The model is a multi-server queue with a Poisson stream of customers, enabling evaluation of the corresponding likelihood function of the state-dependent effective arrival process.
+We establish strong consistency of the MLE and derive the asymptotic distribution of the estimation error.
 Several applications and extensions of the method are discussed.
-The performance of our approach is further assessed through a series of numerical experiments.
+The performance is further assessed through a series of numerical experiments.
 By fitting parameters of hyperexponential and generalized-hyperexponential distributions our method provides a robust estimation framework for any continuous patience-level distribution.

 \vb

 {\sc Keywords.} Service systems $\circ$ impatience $\circ$ balking $\circ$ incomplete information $\circ$ estimation

 \vb